jeremyfromearth/one-a-day-one-liners-python/README.md

   * 01 - Find the intersection of two rectangles 🚦∩
   * 02 - Determine if two rectangles overlap ⧉
   * 03 - Scale and rotation invariant triangle similarity test 📐
+  * 04 - Generate a grid of rectangles 🟥 🟧 🟨

 ### Resources
  * [DummyJSON](https://dummyjson.com/)